-3rd base as this is the third out the first runner scores but the batter does not (also refer Rule 8. e. exception).
+(d) The batter hits a home run with two runners on base.
+An appeal is made on the second runner for missing 3rd base.
+As this is the third out the first runner scores but the batter does not (also refer Rule 5.9g).